olaolumide/DevOps-workflow/README.md

 # DevOps-workflow
 As a student, this project is written for my course assignment.
 It is very much open for corrections.
-I am learning to become a professional at Front-end Development.
+I am learning to become a professional at Front-end Development and IT in general.